 There is parking at the Xyloskalo trailhead if you have a car, and you can get back there via a well-timed ferry and bus return. (but after a long day of hiking this seems like a hassle to me.)

-Getting to Samaria Gorge from Chania by bus: To get to the trailhead in Xyloskalo, take the public bus (Chania to Palaiochora route) from the central KTEL bus station in Chania.
+To get to the trailhead in Xyloskalo, take the Chania to Palaiochora bus from the central KTEL bus station in Chania.
 After passing the village of Omalos, the bus will drop you right by the starting point.
-The journey will be around an hour.
+The journey will take an hour.

-Be sure to check the KTEL website for the latest bus schedules.
+Be sure to check the KTEL website for the Chania to Samaria Gorge bus schedules.

-Getting to Agia Roumeli for Samaria Gorge: Take the KTEL bus from Chania or Palaiochora to either Sougia or Sfakia .
-Once you arrive at the coastal town, get the ferry to Agia Roumeli where you can walk to the gorge’s southern end.
+Take the KTEL bus from Chania or Palaiochora to either Sougia or Sfakia.
+Then get the ferry from Sougia or Sfakia to Agia Roumeli where you can walk to the gorge’s southern end.

 If you’re wondering why I included the second option, it’s because that’s the alternate route I took.
 While most start from the trailhead in Xyloskalo, I opted to start from Agia Roumeli and was glad I did.
 I’ll explain why in a minute…